Where to Enjoy the Impossible Burger in San Francisco

 Gott's Roadside (The Ferry Building)

 Gott's Roadside is located in San Francisco's famous Ferry Building.
-At Gott's Roadside, enjoy your Impossible Burger in a classic cheeseburger style with American cheese, lettuce, tomatoes, pickles and special sauce.
-You can also choose from a big selection of other burgers, including a Texas Avocado burger, which has Jack cheese and sliced avocado on it.
+Enjoy your Impossible Burger in a classic cheeseburger style with American cheese, lettuce, tomatoes, pickles and special sauce.
+You can also choose from a big selection of other burgers, including a Texas Avocado burger, which has Jack cheese and sliced avocado.

 Public House (24 Willie Mays Plaza)